Recruitment Season Underway for Associates Programs

 - Social Justice Associates encourage and support social justice endeavors within and beyond our walls.

 - You will be joining a group of loving, generous, experienced Associates who will help you “get on board” during the first several months of your tenure.
-Training for all new Associates is offered by the Shared Ministry Committee together with the Ministers.
+Training for all new Associates is offered by the Shared Ministry Committee.
 You are in good hands!

 If you are interested in applying, download and print the following forms by clicking on them and return completed forms to the South Church office: